TobiasSunderdiek/my-udacity-deep-reinforcement-learning-solutions/p1_navigation/Report.md

 #### Learning Algorithm

 I have choosen a Deep-Q-Network (DQN) to solve this environment.
 In a DQN, a neural net is used as an approximator-function for the values of the state-action pairs.
 Each of these values represent a reward, which will be reached if the corresponding action is choosen in a particular state.
 The goal of the task is to maximize the reward.
 The maximum reward can be reached, by choosing the actions with the maximum values.
-And these maximum values are reached by improving the approximator function to give the best action.
-As the approximator function is the neural net, an improvement can be reached by training this net using samples of states, the choosen actions and the corresponding reward and using gradient descent to adjust the weights of the network to better approximate these samples.
+And these maximum values are reached by improving the approximator function to approximate the value for an action, from which the maximum can be choosen then.
+As the approximator function is the neural net, an improvement can be reached by training this net using samples of states, the choosen actions and the corresponding reward and then using gradient descent to adjust the weights of the network to better approximate these samples.
 The gradients in turn are calculated by backpropagating the result of a loss function.
 These loss function calculates the difference between the value of a sample action-state pair given of the actual neural net, and the value of the same sample feeded into another neural net.
 This other neural net, the target network, has the same architecture as the actual neural net.
 The target network is updated from time to time with the weights of the actual network.
 This is called fixed-target-network, a method to produce more stable results and let the actual network train better, by not influence itself too much as if used as input and as target value in a loss function.
-By training the neural net this way, the approximated values for a state-aciton pair get more precise, and by having precise possible values, the choice of the action with the highest value and therefore highest reward is ensured.
+By training the neural net this way, the approximated values for a state-action pair get more precise, and by having precise possible values, the choice of the action with the highest value and therefore highest reward is ensured.
 Exploration and exploiting for choosing this actions is ensured by using an epsilon-greedy strategy by choosing either the proposed action from the neural net, or randomly some of the other actions.

 #### Model